Lutzoe/lutzoe.github.io/README.md

 You can find my [CV here](https://github.com/Lutzoe/lutzoe.github.io/raw/master/cv/CV_Lutz_Oettershagen.pdf).

+## Open PhD Positions

+Are you based in the UK and passionate about advancing the field of theoretical computer science?
+The University of Liverpool invites applications for fully funded PhD positions, offering a scholarship that covers tuition fees along with a competitive stipend.

+If you are interested in exploring aspects of algorithmic data analysis with a focus on (temporal) graphs, this opportunity could be perfect for you.
+Your research will aim to develop efficient algorithms for analyzing static and dynamic networks, addressing both theoretical foundations and practical applications in computational graph analysis.

+If this aligns with your interests, please reach out for more details!

 ## Tutorial on Mining Temporal Networks

 Our tutorial on [Mining Temporal Networks](https://miningtemporalnetworks.github.io/) together with Aristides Gionis and Ilie Sarpe presented at the WebConf'24.